 The Accounting Office will work with the Financial Aid Office to verify the amount of loan money the student will be receiving.
 Loan funds will be applied to the student’s tuition account for all courses for the term before any living expense funds are processed.

 Payment, for any portion not covered by loan disbursement, is due by 2 p.m. of the first day of the term.
 Late fees will be applied per the fee schedule until full payment is received.

 Satisfactory Academic Progress Policy

-This policy is used to determine eligibility for Federal Financial Aid only.
+This policy is used to determine eligibility for Federal Financial Aid only and is as strict as or stricter than academic policies.
 Academic programs may have different academic standards and criteria to maintain academic eligibility within the program.

 Federal regulations (CFR 668- Student Assistance General provisions, Sections 668.16, 668.32, 668.34, and 668.42) state that all students who receive financial assistance from Title IV programs are required to maintain satisfactory academic progress (SAP) according to both qualitative and quantitative measures established by the institution.
 SAP evaluation is program specific.
 For example, a dual degree student enrolled in both the DO and MPH programs will have SAP evaluated separately for each program and related coursework.